mia-platform/documentation/docs/console/project-configuration/manage-environment-variables/manage-environment-variables-with-akv.md

 ## Setup the Key Vault instance

-There are several ways to enable the operator authentication against the Key Vault instance, the one we chose is the Workload Identity authentication.
+There are several ways to enable the operator authentication against the Key Vault instance, the one we support at the moment is the Workload Identity authentication.
 This authentication method does not require sharing any secret between the cluster and Key Vault.

 ### Workload Identity setup

-The [Workload Identity](https://azure.github.io/azure-workload-identity/docs/) authentication works by establishing a trust relationship between a service account from the Kubernetes cluster's namespace where your project will be deployed and the Azure Active Directory service that is responsible for the authentication and authorization against the Key Vault instance.
+The [Workload Identity](https://azure.github.io/azure-workload-identity/docs/) authentication works by establishing a trust relationship between a service account from the namespace of the Kubernetes cluster where your project will be deployed and the Azure Active Directory service that is responsible for the authentication and authorization against the Key Vault instance.

 #### 1. Create an Azure Active Directory application